 [Section 10 amended by No. 39 of 2010 s.
 89.]

-11. Duty of public authorities to assist in conservation of registered places
+11. Public authorities to assist in conservation of registered places

 (1) A person who, as a Minister of the Crown, is responsible as the Minister under any written law —

 (a) shall not, as such Minister, initiate or take any action under that law; and